Sweet Fizz - natural fizzy juice

 Board for freelance & contract work

 Sweet Fizz is a made-up brand created for the purpose of practicing graphic design.
 The goal was to design a fun and vintage inspired packaging for fizzy juice which comes in 5 different flavours: mango, lime, blueberry, raspberry and watermelon.
 The target audience is both adults and children.
 Sweet Fizz is a natural and refreshing drink for everyone to enjoy.
-The flavours presented here are: lime, raspberry and watermelon.
+The flavours presented here are: lime and mango.
 To see more visit my behance: https://www.behance.net/milaklim

 Hope you like it! :)